What should you do in the face of high energy prices?

 Every 6 months, the government sets a maximum price that suppliers can sell energy for on their standard variable tariff – this is the Energy Price Cap.

-At the moment, the price cap means that suppliers cannot charge customers on their standard variable tariff more than £1,277 per year (this is for an ‘average home using an average amount’ of gas and electricity, according to the energy regulator Ofgem).
+At the moment, the price cap means that suppliers cannot charge customers on their standard variable tariff more than £1,971 per year (this is for an ‘average home using an average amount’ of gas and electricity, according to the energy regulator Ofgem).
+This cap level will be in place for the next six months, and a new level will be announced in August 2022 (to take effect from October).

 So what should you choose now?